Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/SSH.md

 ::::{margin} About Passphrase
 :::{note}
-Enter passphrase (empty for no passphrase)
+One of the questions is about "Enter passphrase (empty for no passphrase)"
 :::
 ::::